itsmeknt/emacs-config/README.md

 ### General hotkeys

+`C-x s d`  - show diff of buffer and its original file before saving

 `C-h b` - list all keyboard commands available in buffer

 `M-m` - move to beginning of line, past indent tabs